streathamchess/streathamchess.github.io/index.md

 ### 3) Mobile apps

-Once you are set up on lichess you might want to get a mobile app.
+Once you are all set up on lichess you might want to get a mobile app.
 These are available in the normal Apple and Google app stores.
 Some information about the mobile apps can be found here:  [https://lichess.org/mobile](https://lichess.org/mobile)

 <hr>